 The College is authorized under federal law to consider applications for enrollment of non-immigrant alien students in the F-1 visa status.
 A prospective student must meet academic and College admission requirements, and the requirements for the certificate of eligibility (I-20 Form) prior to applying for the F-1 Student Visa.
 International students studying at FCC must pursue a full course of study of 12 credits per fall and spring semester toward an associate degree.
-F-1 visa students are not allowed to enroll in Pre-Health Programs, Bio-Technology, Emergency Management, or English as a Second Language.
+F-1 visa students are not allowed to enroll in Pre-Health Programs, Biotechnology, Emergency Management, or English as a Second Language.
 An F-1 visa student must:

-- 1. Submit a completed application for admission to FCC with a local (Maryland) sponsor's address and student's address from their home country. - 2.
+- 1. Submit a I-20 Request Form to FCC with a local (Maryland) sponsor's address and student's address from their home country. - 2.
 Submit an official high school (secondary school) transcript evaluation in English.
-The accepted evaluator is World Education Services (www.wes.org) or any member of the National Collegiate Evaluation Services (NACES). - 3.
-Submit I-134 Affidavit of Support a statement of financial resources including the amount and source of support for the prospective student.
-The College will not provide Foundation scholarship assistance to F-1 visa students.
-The estimated minimum cost of tuition, fees, books, health, and living expenses per year is \$25,000.
-Students attending the College on the F-1 Visa will be classified as out-of-state residents for tuition purposes while at FCC. - 4.
+The accepted evaluator is World Education Services (www.wes.org) or any member of the National Collegiate Evaluation Services (NACES).
+The only exception to this is for students earning the CPA Exam Qualification Certificate.
+For this program the College will accept evaluations completed by the national Association of State Boards of Accountancy (NASBA).

+- 3. Submit I-134 Affidavit of Support a statement of financial resources including the amount and source of support for the prospective student.
+The College does not provide Foundation scholarship assistance to F-1 visa students.
+The estimated minimum cost of tuition, fees, books, health, and living expenses per year is \$26,000.
+Students attending the College on the F-1 Visa will be classified as out of-state residents for tuition purposes while at FCC. - 4.
 Submit the Test of English as a Foreign Language (TOEFL) scores directly to the Admissions Office.
 Minimum acceptable score is 500 on the paper-based test, 173 on the computer-based test or 61 on the Internet-based test (IBT). - 5.
 Submit a copy of current passport. - 6.
 Submit all application materials and required documents by June 1 for the subsequent fall semester and October 1 for the subsequent spring semester.